prefrontalcortex/DomeTools/README.md

 ![359512673-2bc57359-6202-4e4d-919e-647bbdcb9dfe](https://github.com/user-attachments/assets/40303528-d899-42b8-b78d-f2c2218a0002)

 The audio object positions will be send within the NDI Audio Metadata or optional with ADM-OSC over the network.
-To use ADM-OSC, you will need to install the OSC Jack Package (install button can be found on Ndi Sender when "Object Based" is selected) and also add the "Adm Osc Sender"-Component (can also be added via Ndi Sender with the "Add ADM OSC Sender Component" Button)
+To use ADM-OSC, you will need to install the OSC Jack Package (install button can be found on `NDI Sender` when "Object Based" is selected) and also add the `Adm Osc Sender` component (can also be added via `NDI Sender` with the "Add ADM OSC Sender Component" button)

 ![359517102-76f627b0-b119-41b0-9ca6-b8c98f0698e5](https://github.com/user-attachments/assets/37f4cff4-ae69-48b2-8736-5e3503f67c0b)

-Please don't forget to create a OSC Connection Asset and assign them to the ADM OSC Component!
+Please don't forget to create a OSC Connection Asset and assign them to the `Adm Osc Sender` component!

 ![359517788-e32b463d-a3e8-4020-8722-9c18da367409](https://github.com/user-attachments/assets/86f73923-e91d-42b1-862a-01d570bc8871)

 The ADM-OSC position data will contain both the spherical and the cartessian position.
 Distance will be send normalized by the range from near and far distance settings.

 > **The Dome Viewer doesn't need ADM-OSC to play Object Based Audio from the Dome Tools.
-The NDI Receiver uses the included Audio Meta Data for object positions.**
+The `NDI Receiver` uses the included Audio Meta Data for object positions.**

 ## Contributing